Stochastic gravitational wave background constraints from Gaia DR3 astrometry: Conclusions and future prospects

-The future mission Theia will further improve the constraints set by Gaia.
-In Ref.~\cite{Garcia-Bellido:2021zgu}, a $T=20$~yrs Gaia mission is generously assumed, with angular resolution $\Delta\theta = 1$ mas and $N=10^9$ sources, producing a sensitivity of $\Omega_{\rm GW}\lesssim 10^{-8}$ at nHz frequencies.
+The proposed mission Theia will further improve the constraints set by Gaia.
+In~\cite{Garcia-Bellido:2021zgu}, a $T=20$~yrs Gaia mission is generously assumed, with angular resolution $\Delta\theta = 1$ mas and $N=10^9$ sources, producing a sensitivity of $\Omega_{\rm GW}\lesssim 10^{-8}$ at nHz frequencies.
 This estimate is very optimistic and leads to a similar prediction of $\Omega_{\rm GW}\lesssim 3\times10^{-14}$ for Theia, assuming a hundred times more objects and 60 times better angular resolution.
 However, if we multiply this factor of improvement ($60^2\times 100$) by the expected DR5 constraint $\Omega_{\rm GW}\lesssim 10^{-4}$ from the above discussion, we obtain that Theia will be able to set constraints of order $\Omega_{\rm GW}\lesssim 10^{-10}$.
+Such a sensitivity would be instrumental to constrain sources of stochastic backgrounds that are believed to emit at very low frequencies.
+Besides the guaranteed background from (unresolved) Super Massive Black Hole binaries~\citep{Sesana:2008mz,Burke-Spolaor:2018bvk}, other sources include cosmic strings~\citep{Blanco-Pillado:2017rnf,Matsui:2019obe}, phase transitions~\citep{Caprini:2010xv,Brandenburg:2021tmp} and signals from Primordial Black Holes~\citep{Saito:2008jc,Garcia-Bellido:2017aan,Braglia:2021wwa}.
+All these mechanisms were also proposed as interpretations of the common noise excess recently observed by the NANOGrav collaboration~\citep{NANOGrav:2020bcs}, and further timing of pulsars will probably have already either confirmed or ruled this possibility out by the time that Theia is accepted.
+Nevertheless, future astrometric surveys will offer a longer lever, which will help characterize such signals over a wider frequency range.